ALL FIELDS REQUIRED*

 A: Yes.
 This means that employment is voluntary and can be terminated at any time by either the employer or the employee.
 This is the case except in situations that involve an employment contract with a set expiration date.
 If you are unsure of your employment arrangement, you can usually speak to your company’s human resources representative to determine whether you are an at-will employee.

 A: Unfortunately, yes.
 Proof of discrimination can be difficult to find, and the situation can be even more difficult to argue in court.
 Without proper evidence, it is extremely challenging to develop a strong argument against your employer.
 However, many people have evidence and information without being aware of how valuable it is.
 Retain all correspondence if you believe that you are experiencing employment discrimination.

 A: The average discrimination case settles for around $40,000.
 However, the sum can be upwards of seven figures in the right circumstances.
 The settlement amount simply depends upon the circumstances, the amount of proof you have, and how egregious the discrimination has been.
 Hiring a qualified attorney in the employment law field increases your chances of winning a pregnancy discrimination claim.

 If you are experiencing discrimination of any kind, it is easy to feel like you are alone.
 Our firm is here to make sure that you know that you have advocates who are ready to work with you.
 You do not need to endure illegal and painful discriminatory practices alone.
 We are here to make sure that your case gets justice and that you get compensated for the poor treatment you have experienced.

-For more information about our firm, discriminatory practices, or how we can support you during your pregnancy discrimination case, contact The Law Office of Omid Nosrati online today.
+For more information about our firm, discriminatory practices, or how we can support you during your pregnancy discrimination case, contact Nosratilaw, A Professional Law Corporation online today.